ddd-by-examples/all-things-cqrs/README.md

 ## Getting Started

-These instructions will get you and overview of how to apply CQRS.
+These instructions will get you and overview of how to synchronize two different datasources.
+We will do so by separating command and queries in a simple CQRS app.
 Each module represents a different way of introducing this pattern.
 Also, each module is a standalone [Spring Boot](https://spring.io/projects/spring-boot) application.

 ### Prerequisites